 - Have you ever had any eye diseases, eye surgeries or eye injuries?

 - Do you have other diseases or conditions?

 As you wait for your appointment, you may find some relief from eye irritation by gently washing your eyelids a few times each day.
 To wash your eyelids:

-- Apply a warm washcloth to your closed eyelids for five minutes.
+- Apply a warm washcloth to your closed eyelids for up to five minutes.

 - Rinse your eyes thoroughly with warm water.